+Alternatively, click on the bottom left of the plot over the 0 label to insert a reference wavelength of your choice.

 The cz value is shown at the bottom of the plot.
-If the FITS header contains the velocity information from USPOT (newer dat only) then this will be entered here automatically, otherwise it will default to zero.
+If the FITS header contains the velocity information from USPOT (newer data only) then this will be entered here automatically.
+Otherwise it will default to zero.
 A redshift can be applied to the scale by clicking on the cz value; this shifts the velocity scale and the line identification: